-Over 500 undergraduate and graduate students from the following academic programs have participated during the past 27 years: Engineering (Civil, Mechanical, Electrical, Computer, Chemical, Surveying); Sciences (Biology, Industrial Biotechnology, Chemistry, Physics, Mathematics, Computer Science, Geology, Marine Science, Social Sciences); Agricultural Sciences (Agronomy, Soils).
-Other disciplines may be included may be included based on applicants expertise and ERDC research needs.
-Specific Statements of Work (SOW) will be published in the near future and applicants will be matched according to student’s expertise and merits.
+Over 550 undergraduate and graduate students from the following academic programs have participated during the past 28 years: Engineering (Civil, Mechanical, Electrical, Computer, Chemical, Surveying); Sciences (Biology, Industrial Biotechnology, Chemistry, Physics, Mathematics, Computer Science, Geology, Marine Science, Social Sciences); Agricultural Sciences (Agronomy, Soils).
+Other disciplines may be included based on applicants’ expertise and ERDC research needs.
+Specific Statements of Work (SOW) will be published in the near future and applicants will be matched according to students’ expertise and merits.

 Benefits of the program

 - Payment through undergraduate and graduate assistantships (based on Federal Scale-GS-05; GS-07; GS-09):